mmerali96/mmerali-hydra-graduation-kata/NOTES.md

 - 🚧 US4
   - ⚠ Print victory message "the land is cleared!
 GOOD JOB!" if all squares are cleared

+# Pomodoro 16: 1/5/2023 1140AM - 1205AM

+- ✅ US4
+  - ✅ Print gameboard each time a square is cleared
+  - ✅ Print victory message "the land is cleared!
+GOOD JOB!" if all squares are cleared

 ## Legend

 - ⚠ TODO